Introduction to Japanese Particles

 A fundamental guide to understanding how particles function in Japanese grammar.

-The te-form (て形) is arguably the most important conjugation in Japanese.
+The te-form (て形) is one of the most versatile conjugations in Japanese.
 It does not indicate tense by itself.
 Instead, it acts as a "connector," allowing you to link multiple actions or descriptions, ask for favors, or describe ongoing states.

 In Japanese, you cannot simply place two verbs or adjectives next to each other to say "and."
-You must conjugate the first item into the te-form to "glue" it to the rest of the sentence.
+To link items together, the first item is conjugated into the te-form to attach it to the rest of the sentence.

 In short, ichidan verbs are consistent in their stem vowel (one row), while godan verbs change vowels across all five rows.